 Malawi is a small country in southeast Africa bordered by Zambia, Mozambique and Tanzania.
-Affectionately known as “the Warm Heart of Africa”, expats moving to Malawi will find a population that is friendly and welcoming.
-Expats will also experience a country that is generally safe and with a relatively low cost of living.
+Affectionately known as the 'Warm Heart of Africa', expats moving to Malawi will find a population that is warm and welcoming, with a climate to match.

-Population: About 19 million
+Population: Around 20.4 million

 Capital city: Lilongwe

-Neighbouring countries: Malawi borders Mozambique to the east, south and south-west, Zambia to the northwest and Tanzania to the northeast.
+Neighbouring countries: Malawi borders Mozambique to the east, south and southwest, Zambia to the northwest and Tanzania to the northeast.

 Geography: Malawi is a small landlocked country characterised by central plateaus and rugged highlands in the north and south.
 The Great Rift Valley traverses the country.
-Lake Malawi, which takes up a huge portion of eastern Malawi, covering about 20% of Malawi's total area.
+Lake Malawi, takes up a huge portion of eastern Malawi, covering about 20% of Malawi's total area.

 Political system: Unitary presidential republic

-Major religions: Christianity, Islam
+Major religions: Christianity and Islam

-Main languages: English (official), Chichewa
+Main languages: English and Chichewa